teertz/filepath/README.md

     {
         /* some work before */
         $filepath = new FilepathGenerator('/var/www/static/images/');
+        /* some work after */

         return $filepath->getGeneratedPath().$filename;

     }
 }
 ```
-You will get the random path like: /ddr/ggs/rrt/{filename}
+You will get the random path like: /fth/asf/bkf/{filename}

 ## License